 How frequently are Flood Watches issued and updated?

 A Flood Watch will be issued when the forecast rainfall totals suggest that riverine flooding is possible within the next few days.
-The Flood Watch will then be routinely updated at least once a day, usually by mid-morning.
+The Flood Watch will then be routinely updated at least once a day, usually by early afternoon.
 However, if the rainfall forecast changes significantly between routine updates then the Flood Watch will be updated accordingly to ensure the information within it always remains current.